 Rauða Skáldahúsið, or The Poetry Brothel Reykjavik, is a fully bilingual poetry cabaret that transforms Iðnó into a living performance.
 A collaboration among Meg Matich, the production firm Huldufugl, and Jess LoMonaco, the event takes poetry outside classrooms and coffee houses and places it in the lush interiors of the bordello.

-The Poetry Brothel Reykjavik offers a full bar, two live jazz bands, burlesque, body painters, magicians, and tarot readers, with new themes, performances, and happenings at each event.
+The Poetry Brothel Reykjavik offers poets, a full bar, live jazz, burlesque, body painters, magicians, acrobats, and tarot readers, with new themes, performances, and happenings at each event.

 Based on fin-de-siecle bordellos in Paris, many of which functioned as safe havens for avant-garde artists, Rauða Skáldahúsið presents a rotating cast of poets, each operating within a carefully constructed character, who impart their work in public readings, spontaneous eruptions of poetry, and most distinctly, as purveyors of one-on-one poetry readings.

-Our poets are accompanied by a rotating cast of burlesque dancers, magicians, body painters, sketch artists, and acrobats; our in-house band, The Keystone Swingers (under the direction of Páll Ármann), plays by turns with the jazz-quintet Gleðikonurnar.
+Our poets are accompanied by a rotating cast of burlesque dancers, magicians, body painters, sketch artists, and acrobats; our in-house band, The Keystone Swingers (under the direction of Páll Ármann), have been known to play by turns with the jazz-quintet Gleðikonurnar.

 Rauða Skáldahúsið’s illustrious cast of guest performers has included the burlesque stylings of María Callista, Ungfrú Hringaná, Gógó Starr, Miss Mokki, as well as Bibi Bioux (Brynhildur Björnsdóttir), Krissý Krummi (Kristrún Hrafns), Ginger Biscuit (Helga Skúladóttir Thoroddsen), and aerialist Lísa Lokk (Ástrós Steingrímsdóttir).
 Many of our performers work with other performance groups, like Dömur og Herra and Reykjavík Kabarett.